Rinat Akhmetov: Personal life

 Rinat Akhmetov is married to Liliya Nikolaievna Smirnova (born 1965), and has two sons with her, Damir (born 1988) and Almir (born 1997).

 Akhmetov owns London's most expensive penthouse at One Hyde Park, which was originally purchased for a reported $213 million as a portfolio investment and spent another reported $120 million to fix them up.
 The information about the deal was disclosed only four years later, in April 2011, after the asset has shown a steady annual rise.
 In May 2013, the property was transferred from his company, SCM, to himself.

 In 2019, Gruppo Campari sold Villa Les Cèdres in Cap Ferrat, France, to Akhmetov for €200 million.

-Through System Capital Management, he has an Airbus A319 Corporate Jet registered P4-RLA.

 Philanthropy

 Researcher Natalya Kolosova believes that Rinat Akhmetov is one of the first modern Ukrainian philanthropists who switched from spontaneous aid to a systematic approach.
 Since 2006, Akhmetov has been among the leading philanthropists of Ukraine.
 According to various sources, he is among the first in terms of the amount of funds allocated to charity.

 In 2005, on the initiative of Rinat Akhmetov, the SCM corporate charitable foundation Development of Ukraine was created (since 2018, the Rinat Akhmetov Foundation).
-Main areas of its activity: national health, family, targeted assistance, dynamic culture, modern education.
+Its main areas of activity include: national health, family, targeted assistance, dynamic culture, and modern education.
 Since March 2008, the fund has been separated from the company and operates as a personal charitable foundation of Rinat Akhmetov, it maintains a partnership with SCM.
 This Foundation is one of the most famous charitable organizations in Ukraine.

 During 2007–2013 there was the Foundation for Effective Governance founded by Rinat Akhmetov.
 The organization was supporting the authorities and civil society institutions of Ukraine in the development of programs for the long-term economic development of the state.
 During its work, the Foundation was preparing The Ukraine Competitiveness Report for the World Economic Forum and created two clusters in Lviv (IT and woodworking).

 In August 2014, on the basis of the Foundation for Development of Ukraine, Rinat Akhmetov Humanitarian Center Pomozhem was created, which provides humanitarian assistance in the form of food packages, medicines, and psychological assistance to citizens.
 More than 800 thousand people received 12-kilogram packages every month.
 For three years, the Humanitarian Center saved more than 1,139,000 people from death, hunger and disease in eastern Ukraine and became the largest humanitarian mission in the country.
 More than 39 thousand people were evacuated from the combat zone by the resources of this organization.
 Since February 2017, the Humanitarian Center has been working only on the territory controlled by Ukraine.
 In the Donetsk region, the Humanitarian Center is one of the most famous charitable organizations (2018).